Why purchase miniNodes ARM Low Cost Dedicated Servers?

 Further, ARM Dedicated Servers are great for developers, students, and web designers:

-- Developers building mobile apps for Android and iOS, can build, test, and deploy code on the same 32-bit or 64-bit ARM Cortex architecture that most mobile phones and tablets run on.
+- Developers building mobile apps for Android and iOS, can build, test, and deploy code on the same 32-bit or 64-bit ARM Cortex architecture that the vast majority of mobile phones and tablets run on.
 An ARM Dedicated Server can be used to verify code runs properly on the ARM platform, or to host back-end services for mobile apps.
 Simple listening services for Internet of Things devices and communication services are also great candidates for ARM Servers.

 - Students can use ARM dedicated servers to learn Linux, system administration, hosting, and programming while taking classes and gaining skills.
 Because they are inexpensive, microservers are a great learning platform and educational tool.
 Standard Ubuntu ARM and Debian ARM operating systems make learning easy.